-- Small Name, Big Ego: He does tend to fall into this, acting like he's a huge big-shot at Columbia.
-He gets a major check (see Break the Haughty above) when his boss at Bell Labs point blank tells him he's on "the low rung of the totem pole" to the point that some janitors have higher security than him.
+- Small Name, Big Ego: Abe likes to act like he's a huge big-shot at Columbia.
+He gets a major reality check in season 2 when his boss at Bell Labs point blank tells him he's on "the low rung of the totem pole" to the point that some janitors have higher security than him.
 That they just naturally assumed Abe knew that makes it even worse.

 Midge's mother, a picture-perfect housewife who wants Midge to get back together with Joel.

-- Big Eater: Compared to now, where she tries to stay Hollywood Thin, but Abe noted once she split an entire chocolate cake with him.
+- Big Eater: Definitely not now, as she tries to stay Hollywood Thin, but Abe noted once she split an entire chocolate cake with him.

 - Brainless Beauty: She isn't brainless but she focuses more on appearances than intellectual pursuits. she scolds Midge for civilly engaging her father in political talk, and didn't want her to go to Paris when she was younger out of fear that she would enjoy all that French bread and gain weight.

 - Character Development: Come season 3, Midges newfound independence has rubbed off on her.
 While Abe treats her like an equal, shes always let her brothers walk all over her in their family business.
 At the meeting where shes asking them to front her some money, she wants to sit on the board because shes just as much of a family member as they are.
 When they wont do it (even though theres a kid on the board), she storms off and takes the photograph of their grandmother with her, starting that its no place for a woman.